conswang/webgpu-impact/README.md

 Compute Pipeline
 ==================================
 Grass Parameters: Forces, control points, stem positions

 ![](images/ComputePipeline.png)

+Grass in the scene are defined as simple triangles; one vertex of that triangle also serves as the control point that the forces in the scene will act on when animated.

 Render Pipeline
 ==================================
 GLTF Loading
 UV Texturing
+Grass Instance Rendering

 Future Direction
 ==================================